 “Some of these apples are ripe.” / “Some of these apples is ripe.”

-And while you can always refer to The Word Point translators for your grammar and formatting needs (Disclaimer: I work for The Word Point), you can also take note of using “are” in plural and “is” in singular form.
+You can also take note of using “are” in plural and “is” in singular form.
 If you are talking about a single object of interest, “is” is the proper word to use – otherwise you should opt for “are”.

 Placing a noun at the end of the sentence can sometimes lead to embarrassing conversation scenarios.
 Keep in mind that some languages do so in order to keep their tradition and do things a bit differently than others.